 This take on Chicken Marsala is gluten free and migraine diet safe, without the wine or alcohol triggers.
 It's a decadent and easy family meal!

-- 4 thin cut chicken breasts (or 2 large ones sliced in half to about ½" thick)
+- 4 thin cut boneless, skinless chicken breasts (or 2 large ones sliced in half to about ½" thick)

-- 3 tbsp ghee or olive oil and butter * I like to use ghee instead of butter here since it can reach a higher smoke point
+- 3 tablespoon ghee or olive oil and butter * I like to use ghee instead of butter here since it can reach a higher smoke point

 - 1 shallot, peeled and chopped

 - ¼ cup heavy cream

 - 1 tablespoon white vinegar

 - ½ teaspoon ground mustard powder (or 1 teaspoon of dijon)